aenarete/KitePodModels.jl/README.md

 Two P controllers are used.

-The geometric nonlinearity due to the change of the effectiv drum diameter of the drum with the depower tape is taken into account.
+The geometric nonlinearity due to the change of the effective drum diameter of the drum with the depower tape is taken into account.

 ## Installation
 Download [Julia 1.9](http://www.julialang.org) or later, if you haven't already.
 You can add KiteUtils from  Julia's package manager, by typing